backend-development/backend-development-textbook/source/asset_pipeline.md

 ----------------

 To comply with rule 1 "make fewer HTTP requests" there now exist a lot of tools.
-The Rails asset pipeline let's you use all theses tools automatically:
+The Rails asset pipeline lets you use all theses tools automatically:

 * compile to JavaScript  (e.g. coffeescript, typescript)